Dog Pounded

 Dog Pounded is a 1954 (© 1953) Warner Bros.
 Looney Tunes animated cartoon short directed by Friz Freleng.
 The short was released on January 2, 1954, and stars Tweety and Sylvester.
 The voices were performed by Mel Blanc.
 The title is a play on the phrase dog pound.

 Similar in concept to Ain't She Tweet, this cartoon features Sylvester in pursuit of catching Tweety, with a gang of bulldogs (including Hector) as the obstacles.
 Dog Pounded also marks the only use of Pepé Le Pew in a Friz Freleng-directed short (and the second time Pepé Le Pew has appeared in a cartoon that was not directed by Chuck Jones or a member from Chuck Jones' unit—the first being Arthur Davis' Odor of the Day).

 Plot

 A destitute Sylvester rummages through trash in search of food.
-Nearly out of luck, the cat hears singing coming from atop a tall tree inside an enclosure, looks up and sees Tweety.
-Sylvester, eager for his supper, rushes inside the enclosure ... unaware that the enclosure is the city dog pound.
+Nearly out of luck, the cat hears singing from atop a tall tree inside an enclosure, looks up, and sees Tweety.
+Eager for his supper, Sylvester rushes inside the enclosure, unaware that the enclosure is the city dog pound.
 Sylvester gets attacked and driven from the pound by an army of bulldogs, whose purpose in life seemingly is to protect Tweety from predators.

-Wanting to get by the dogs, Sylvester employs the following tricks, all of them ending in failure:
+Wanting to get by the dogs, Sylvester employs the following tricks, all of them failing: